Holy-Person/iMBot/README.md

   - Recommended if you want a nice template to start from.
 - [canary](https://github.com/Holy-Person/iMBot/tree/canary)
   - The experimental branch.
-  - This is where we test new/unfinished things before merging them into [main](https://github.com/Holy-Person/iMBot/tree/main).
+  - This is where we test new and unfinished code before merging it into [main](https://github.com/Holy-Person/iMBot/tree/main).
   - Usually safe to fork for your own bot.
   - Recommended if you want the most up-to-date experience.
 - [kromer rework](https://github.com/Holy-Person/iMBot/tree/kromer-rework)
   - Old currency test branch.
   - Will probably get removed soon.

+## Contributions

+Contributions in the form of issues or even pull requests are always welcome!<br>
+Chat and test on our [Discord](https://discord.gg/JpcBxZv6bF).

 ## License